wo-language/wo/README.md

 And it would return with any other return values filled in as their zero value.

-A few other potential ways:
+Some other ways to deal with error handling:
 ```c
 file = os!!Open("hi.wo") // panic
 file, log("couldn't open:", err) = os.Open("hi.wo")